yun-esther/Azure-Project/README.md

 ![Private endpoint storage](https://github.com/user-attachments/assets/9950befb-7abe-4f67-b98c-ce3fae33f9de)

 The Private Endpoint for Azure storage is a network interface that privately and securely connects to an Azure storage service.
-I assigned a private IP address to the private endpoint, which is used to access the Azure storage service.
+I assigned a private IP address to the private endpoint, which is used to access the grapejuices Azure storage service.